mdovhopo/rinf-timesheet-generator/README.md

 This will produce a file and store it in the root of the project with the name as xlsx file.

+> Note: tempo generator ignores NO640-1 task as it is a non-billable task meant for vacations/absences.

 # API